gabrielniculaesei/AthenaReport/README.md

 This repository is for educational and ethical research purposes only.
 Unauthorized penetration testing or exploitation of systems without proper authorization is illegal and strictly prohibited.

-If you need any modifications, let me know!